Understanding Auto Insurance Scores

 Insurance companies will often calculate insurance scores with their own proprietary methodology, or in some cases, use a third-party vendor for the calculation.
 Because of the different methods used, the scale or range of possible insurance scores, as well as what's considered high or low risk, vary widely across insurers.
 Additionally, because insurance scores are proprietary, you won't necessarily be able to check your auto insurance score or have clear insight into how it is calculated.

 Insurance scores are distinct from traditional credit scores.
 While both can influence your insurance policy and rate, insurance scores focus strictly on assessing the risk of claim filings.

 Car insurers use your auto insurance score, which is often heavily based on your credit score, to determine your rates.
-However, three states—California, Hawaii and Massachusetts—prohibit insurance companies from using credit scores when evaluating your application.
+However, several states prohibit insurance companies from using credit scores when evaluating applications.

 What is an insurance score based on?